 Assertion Rewriting and Custom Validation

 Pytest's assertion rewriting is a compile-time AST transformation that enhances standard assert statements with rich introspection.
-When a plugin requires custom validation logic, it must register its modules for rewriting before they are imported.
-Explain bytecode interception and introspection by referencing Building custom pytest assertion plugins during the AST transformation walkthrough.
+When a plugin requires custom validation logic, it must register its modules for rewriting before they are imported, otherwise Python caches unrewritten bytecode and your helpers emit opaque assert failures.

 Registration occurs during pytest_configure: